 Let’s get stuck in to the specific products that come highly recommended for cycle touring and bikepacking by people who are actually out there riding, as opposed to what cheap piece of crap has the most paid-for 5‑star reviews on Amazon this week.

 I’ll cover each of the three main types – closed-cell foam, inflatable, and self-inflating – in separate sections.

 For each model, if there are multiple versions available (eg: different sizes, with or without extra insulation, ‘ultralight’ or ‘luxe’ versions, etc), I will describe the standard, medium-sized, regular thickness, non-ultralight model.
 You may then adjust your final buying decision based on whether you need any of the additional options.

-As will all my gear round-up articles, I’ve included manufacturer and retailer links for the UK and USA where I can find them.
+As will all my gear round-up articles, I’ve included manufacturer and retailer links for the UK, USA and Canada where I can find them.

 Some of these are affiliate links and are marked with an asterisk (*) for transparency.
-I’ll earn a small commission if you buy through them, which helps me keep articles like this one free-to-read and ad-free.
+I’ll earn a small commission if you buy through them, which won’t make me rich but will help me keep articles like this one free-to-read and ad-free.

-The Best Closed-Cell Foam Camping Mats For Cycle Touring & Bikepacking
+The Best Closed-Cell Foam Camping Mats & Sleeping Pads

 Simple, cheap, and usually preferred by riders on a tight budget, generic closed-cell foam mattresses, aka: roll-mats, satisfy the one essential criteria – insulation from the ground – and nothing else.